Eating disorder: what it is, causes and treatments

 Food compulsion

-Here it is necessary to differentiate the episodes in which the person rarely ends up eating a little too much, in specific situations, – which can happen to anyone – and for the most varied reasons.
+Here, it is necessary to differentiate the episodes in which the person rarely ends up eating a little too much, in specific situations—which can happen to anyone—and for the most varied reasons.

 Bulimia

 Unlike the person with anorexia, who avoids eating due to the fear of gaining weight, the individual with bulimia has episodes of high food intake – especially those considered more caloric – followed by actions considered compensatory and which would prevent weight gain.
-Use of laxatives or diuretics, induction of vomiting and prolonged fasting are some of them.
+Use of laxatives or diuretics, induction of vomiting, and prolonged fasting are some of them.

 The person with this eating disorder usually experiences feelings of remorse or guilt after episodes of compulsion.
-The causes also vary and may be related to social pressure to achieve a perfect body or to genetics.
+The causes also vary and may be related to social pressure to achieve a perfect body or genetics.

-“The use of laxatives, diuretics and the induction of vomiting, which are routine actions in a situation of bulimia, can have serious effects on the body.
-Gastrointestinal problems, dehydration and cardiac arrhythmias are some of them ”.
+“The use of laxatives, diuretics, and the induction of vomiting, which are routine actions in a situation of bulimia, can have serious effects on the body.
+Gastrointestinal problems, dehydration, and cardiac arrhythmias are some of them ”.

 Treatment for eating disorder

-Family members also receive guidance on how to care for the person being treated, acting together with the medical team, in search of a better quality of life for the patient.
+Family members also receive guidance on how to care for the person being treated, acting together with the medical team in search of a better quality of life for the patient.
 Eating disorders can seriously impact the health of the body, so they need adequate and humanized treatment.

 Important: People with an active medical diagnosis of anorexia or bulimia nervosa are not able to start the WW Weight Watchers program.
 However, a history of anorexia or bulimia nervosa in adolescence does not prohibit you from joining the Weight Watchers program – as long as your doctor considers that you are recovered.